Southampton: Pre-Norman

 Archaeological finds suggest that the area has been inhabited since the Stone Age.
 Following the Roman invasion of Britain in AD 43 and the conquering of the local Britons in AD 70 the fortress settlement of Clausentum was established.
 It was an important trading port and defensive outpost of Winchester, at the site of modern Bitterne Manor.
 Clausentum was defended by a wall and two ditches and is thought to have contained a bath house.
 Clausentum was not abandoned until around 410.

 The Anglo-Saxons formed a new, larger, settlement across the Itchen centred on what is now the St Mary's area of the city.
 The settlement was known as Hamwic, which evolved into Hamtun and then Hampton.
 Archaeological excavations of this site have uncovered one of the best collections of Saxon artefacts in Europe.
 It is from this town that the county of Hampshire gets its name.

-Viking raids from 840 onwards contributed to the decline of Hamwic in the 9th century, and by the 10th century a fortified settlement, which became medieval Southampton, had been established.
+Viking raids contributed to the decline of Hamwic in the late 9th century, and by the 10th century a fortified settlement, which became medieval Southampton, had been established.